TUB-Control/PaPI/papi/plugin/visual/RehaStimGUI/RehaStimGUI.rst

 A simulink model and with a PaPI configuration can be found here: :download:`SimulinkModel <_static/rehastim_gui.slx>`, :download:`PaPI Configuration <_static/rehastim_config.m>`,

-It is only neccessary to build the model, start the binary, start PaPI and start the :doc:`papi.plugin.visual.PaPIController.PaPIController`.
+It is only neccessary to build the model, start the binary, start PaPI and start the :doc:`man.papi.plugin.visual.PaPIController.PaPIController`.